John Tonkin: Balcatta by-election

 Throughout the course of his government, Tonkin was becoming less and less popular and party and caucus members were agitating for his replacement.
 Tonkin for a long time had a rivalry with Deputy Premier Graham.
 When Tonkin had been deputy premier in the Hawke government, he had sometimes intruded on Graham's responsibilities as minister for transport.
 Graham had long-held ambitions to take over as leader from Tonkin, and according to Mal Bryce, Tonkin was determined to stay as leader at least until Graham retired.
 Graham eventually got tired of waiting to become premier, and in early 1973, the cabinet approved the appointment of Graham to the Liquor Licensing Court, which meant that Graham would have to resign from parliament.
 The appointment angered the party caucus in view of the Tonkin government's one-seat majority and because Graham was considered one of the government's better ministers.
 A vote was held to urge cabinet to reconsider the appointment, but it was defeated 19 votes to 11.
 Graham resigned from parliament on 30 May 1973, triggering a by-election in the seat of Balcatta for 28 July.
 Don Taylor was elected by the party to replace Graham as deputy leader.

 Labor's Brian Burke won the by-election by just 30 votes in what had previously been a safe seat.
 The close result caused Opposition Leader Charles Court to request the Legislative Council to block spending bills to force an early election.
 Although Kendrew was seemingly prepared to dismiss Tonkin and invite Court to form government, the Legislative Council declined to go along with Court's plan.
 Tonkin also faced threats from within his own party, who thought a younger cabinet was needed to win the upcoming election.
 The Young Labor Organisation passed a motion of no confidence in Tonkin and sent it to the Labor Party's state executive for consideration.
-Arthur Tonkin (no relation) and Bryce tried to convince him to stand down as premier, saying that there was no way that Labor could win the upcoming election with Tonkin as premier.
+Arthur Tonkin (no relation) and Bryce tried to convince him to stand down as premier, saying there was no way that Labor could win the upcoming election with Tonkin as premier.
 He resisted further pressure by saying the next state budget in September or October would not be popular and that he should be the premier to reveal it.
 By the time the budget was released, Labor MPs believed it was too close to the next election for it to be a good idea to change leaders.